CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

-    For the tests `matches` and `not_matches`, a value for the `flags` parameter to the `re.search` function can be passed either via the value of `opts` or appended to the test name, separated by whitespace.
+    For the tests `matches` and `not_matches`, a value for the `flags` parameter to the `re.search` function can be passed either via the value of `opts: reflags` or appended to the test name, separated by whitespace.
 The value is as in Python, except that the names of the flag constants need not be prefixed by `re.`.
 For example, the test name may be `matches DOTALL|VERBOSE`, corresponding to